 Our resources are located in the Community Cage in the RDU datacenter.
 OSCI is managed as a separate tenant of the Community Cage with the following resources:

 All machines with a public IP address are currently reachable through SSH with keys.
-OSAS admins keys are automatically installed via Ansible, user root access may also be available on a case-by-case basis.
+OSCI admins keys are automatically installed via Ansible, user root access may also be available on a case-by-case basis.

 All machines in VLANs without publics IPs can be reached through a jump host.
 Each tenant’s administrator should have their SSH key(s) registered first.